 Practical Purchasers prefer to focus on what is going to best meet their needs in the here and now, rather than worrying about their future needs or what impacts their purchases will have in the future.

 When making purchasing decisions, Intentional Individualists like to think ahead.
 They are more likely to buy thinking about their future needs than their current needs.

 Socially-minded Shoppers believe the impact of their purchases on others matters more than their own benefit.
-This could mean they consider the impact of their purchases on those around them, such as buying products to benefit their family or household or buying gifts for others.
-But Socially-minded Shoppers may also be considering the broader impacts at each stage of the supply chain such as the human rights of workers or the environmental impact of production.
+This could mean they consider the impact of their purchases on those around them.

 Conscious Consumers think about the long-term impact of their purchasing decisions and bring a holistic perspective to their shopping habits.